Girl Scout cookies take flight in Virginia drone deliveries - WTMJ

 Now the company is adding the iconic boxed cookies to the more mundane drugstore offerings, FedEx packages and locally-made pastries, tacos and cold brew coffees it’s been hauling to a thinly populated area of residential subdivisions since 2019.

-Federal officials started rolling out new rules in early April that will allow operators to fly small drones over people and at night, potentially giving a boost to commercial use of the machines.
+Federal officials started rolling out new rules in mid-April that will allow operators to fly small drones over people and at night, potentially giving a boost to commercial use of the machines.
 Most drones will need to be equipped so they can be identified remotely by law enforcement officials.

 The 10-pound Wing drone that made the first deliveries in Christiansburg in fall 2019 is already an artifact held at the Smithsonian National Air and Space Museum.
 Whether it will go down in history as a revolutionary innovation or a utopian flop remains to be seen.